 What is a "rate lock period"?

-A rate "lock" or "commitment" is a promise from the lender to set a certain interest rate and a specific number of points for you for a certain period of time while your application is processed.
-This ensures that your interest rate can't rise during the application process.
+A rate "lock" or "commitment" is a promise from the lender to freeze a specific interest rate and a certain number of points for you for a specified period of time during your application process.
+This ensures that your interest rate will not grow during the application process.

-Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer period typically costing more.
-You can get a longer period for your lock, but in making this choice, will most likely have a higher rate than you would with a shorter rate lock period
+Although there might be a choice of rate lock periods (from 15 to 60 days), the extended ones are usually more expensive.
+You can get a longer period for your lock, but in choosing this option, will most likely have a higher rate than you would with a shorter span of time

-There are other ways to get a good rate, in addition to opting for a shorter rate lock period.
-The more the down payment, the better the interest rate will be, as you will be starting with more equity.
-You may choose to pay points to improve your rate over the life of the loan, meaning you pay more up front.
-One strategy that makes financial sense for many people is to pay points to improve the rate over the term of the loan.
-You pay more up front, but you'll come out ahead, especially if you don't refinance early.
+In addition to going with the shorter lock period, there are other ways you are able to get the best rate.
+A bigger down payment will get you a lower interest rate, because you will have more equity from the beginning.
+You can pay points to bring down your rate for the term of the loan, meaning you pay more up front.
+One strategy that makes financial sense for many people is to pay points to reduce the rate over the term of the loan.
+You will pay more up front, but you'll come out ahead, especially if you keep the loan for the full term.

 Do you have a question regarding a mortgage program?